BIG-RAT/jamfcpr/README.md

 Note, percents shown represent percent of current file being uploaded/downloaded.
 The status bars represent the progress of all transfers.

 Application log is available in ~/Library/Logs/jamfcpr/

+##History
+*2021-02-17: Fixed issued authenticating agains Jamf Pro v10.27 to get a list of packages from the source server.